How to Come Up with Creative Ideas: Complete Guide

 Empathize

-A campaign that demonstrates deep understanding of the audience's challenges, emotions or experiences and offers genuine support.
-Shows the brand cares and is there to help, creating emotional connection through shared understanding.
+Demonstrate deep understanding of the audience's challenges, emotions or experiences and offer genuine support.
+Show the brand cares and is there to help, creating emotional connection through shared understanding.

-Use humor, wit and playful storytelling to make the message irresistibly likable and memorable.
-When people laugh, they lean in, share, and remember—humor lowers defenses and opens the door for brand meaning.
+Use humor, wit, and playful storytelling to make the message irresistibly likable and memorable.

 ESG

-A campaign that fights for a higher purpose in ecology, society or governance - ESG.
+Fight for a higher purpose in ecology, society, or governance (ESG).
 Pick one topic per campaign.
 Act like a creative activist.

 Exchange Roles

-A campaign that reverses expected roles, putting people in positions they don't normally occupy to reveal new perspectives.
-Challenges assumptions by showing what happens when roles are exchanged, creating empathy and insight.
+Reverse expected roles, putting people in positions they don't normally occupy to reveal new perspectives.
+Challenge assumptions by showing what happens when roles are exchanged, creating empathy and insight.

 Expose the Hidden

-A campaign that reveals something surprising, overlooked or secret about the product, brand or category.
-Brings to light hidden qualities, processes or stories that change how people perceive the brand and create intrigue.
+Reveal something surprising, overlooked or secret about the product, brand or category.
+Bring to light hidden qualities, processes or stories that change how people perceive the brand and create intrigue.

 Extreme Challenge